jsbisht/aws-developer-associate/iam.md

 }
 ```

-The above two policies will deny AWS identities to access S3 under the AWS account.
+The above two policies will allow all resource access but deny AWS identities to access S3 under the AWS account.

 ### Inheritance